Trixinity/Trixinity/README.md

 ### Hi there 👋

-I am Trix Vernancy, a creative, quick-learning new developer.
+I am Trix, a creative, quick-learning new developer.

-- 💻 Nothing at the moment, currently volunteering for a non-profit organisation.
+- 💻 Looking at the moment, I am currently volunteering for a non-profit organisation.
-- 🌱 I’m currently studying at the [`Eindhoven University of Technology`] for a bachelor Computer Science and Engineering.
+- 🌱 I’m currently studying at the [`Delft University of Technology`] for a Master's in Computer Science.
-- 😄 Pronouns: No preference but officially he/him.
+- 😄 Pronouns: No preference, but officially he/him.
-- ⚡ Fun fact: I like Formula One and competitive shooters.

 #### 💬 Programming languages I know

-- [`Java`]: Java is my favourite language and the one I use most often for projects.
-- [`Typescript`]: Self-taught programming language for web development with the [`Nuxt`] framework.
+- [`Typescript`]: Self-taught programming language for frontend web development with the [`Nuxt`] and [`Nextjs`] frameworks.
 - [`Postgresql`]: Used for queries of Big Data and specialised in query optimisation.
-- [`Python`]: Python was my first language for data visualisations and machine learning classifiers.
+- [`Python`]: Python was my first language for data analysis, machine learning, and deep learning.
-- wants to learn: ['Rust'].
+- [`Java`]: Java is my favourite OOP language and I learnt it at [`Eindhoven University of Technology`] for my Computer Science Bachelor.

 #### 📫 How to reach me